50 rescued after fire erupts at corporate park in Mumbai; no injuries: Officials

 Those rescued had been stranded on various floors of the smoke-filled building, where the fire started around 9.25 am, a civic official said.

-Another civic official said the fire is confined to the sixth floor of the building – Avior Corporate Park – on LBS Road.
+Another civic official said the fire was confined to the sixth floor of the building – Avior Corporate Park – on LBS Road.

 The fire affected wiring, electrical installations, split AC units, wooden furniture and office records over an area of about 1,000 square feet of the commercial building, he said.

-Four fire engines, three jumbo tankers, two turn-table ladders and other vehicles have been pressed into the firefighting operation, he said.
+Four fire engines, three jumbo tankers, two turn-table ladders and other vehicles were pressed to fight the blaze, which was doused after four hours, he said.

-Personnel from the Mumbai police, Brihanmumbai Municipal Corporation (BMC) and other agencies have been mobilised at the spot, he added.
-PTI KK NR
+Personnel from the Mumbai police, Brihanmumbai Municipal Corporation (BMC) and other agencies were mobilised at the spot, he added.

+The fire brigade is yet to disclose the cause of the fire.
+PTI KK NR NR